Group

 Abhiroop Bhadra (2020-2023)

-Abhiroop graduated in Delft with a thesis on turbulent pulsatile pipe flows.
-He started his research wthin the EU H2020 Melody project on modeling membraneless hydrogen-bromine redox flow batteries.
+Abhiroop graduated from Delft with a thesis on turbulent pulsatile pipe flows.
+He started his research within the EU H2020 Melody project on modelling membraneless hydrogen-bromine redox flow batteries.

 Linkedin | Researchgate